pbj8723/Teemo-Lab/README.md

     │
     ├── images             <- The directory for images │
-    ├── teemo-lab          <- Source code for use in this project.
+    ├── teemolab           <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   └── ...